awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 f) Insert the line "extension=amazon-elasticache-cluster-client.so" into file /etc/php.ini

-g) If you downloaded ElastiCache Cluster Client with PHP 7.4, install OpenSSL 1.1.x.
+g) If you downloaded ElastiCache Cluster Client with PHP 7.4 or higher, install OpenSSL 1.1.x or higher.
 Installation instructions for OpenSSL 1.1.1:

 > sudo yum -y update